bleunguts/bleunguts/portfolio2023.md

 _Risk Server migration_

-The purpose is to migrate the main risk engine (Risk Server, C# WebApi) that serves risk results to the WPF UI through the CS OLAP services cluster via its various connectors (Grpc connector to RiskServer/Db and Redis).
+Migration of components of the main risk engine (Risk Server, C# WebApi) that serves risk results to the WPF UI via its various connectors (through the CS OLAP services cluster including DB/Redis, Grpc connector to RiskServer).
 Included migrating and porting sourcing/pivots/groupings/aggregations table definitions which are written in CS OLAP DSL.

 - Paired with colleague to decouple the risk data streaming into a new GrpcServer component (C# WebApi/SQL)
 - Extended the WPF UI communications layer to discover the new Linux servers based on a user whitelist to facilitate a staged release, Implemented external test to find root cause and fix efficiently to overcome the challenge of ticking UI data streams (C#, WPF, Consul)